russian prepositions

 С is the most common preposition used with instrumental case nouns because people often want to explain with whom or what they’re doing something.

-Мы с мужем купили новый дом! — My husband and I (Literally: I with my husband) bought a new house!
+Мы с мужем купили новый дом! — My husband and I (Literally: We with husband) bought a new house!

 Я пью чай с лимоном. — I drink tea with lemon.